radius-project/bicep-types-aws/artifacts/bicep/aws/aws.lambda/default/types.md

   +   ``CLIENT_CERTIFICATE_TLS_AUTH`` – (Amazon MSK, self-managed Apache Kafka) The Secrets Manager ARN of your secret key containing the certificate chain (X.509 PEM), private key (PKCS#8 PEM), and private key password (optional) used for mutual TLS authentication of your MSK/Apache Kafka brokers.
   +   ``SERVER_ROOT_CA_CERTIFICATE`` – (Self-managed Apache Kafka) The Secrets Manager ARN of your secret key containing the root CA certificate (X.509 PEM) used for TLS encryption of your Apache Kafka brokers.
 * **URI**: string: The value for your chosen configuration in ``Type``.
 For example: ``"URI": "arn:aws:secretsmanager:us-east-1:01234567890:secret:MyBrokerSecretName"``.

 ## Tag
 ### Properties
+* **Key**: string (Required): The key name of the tag.
+You can specify a value that is 1 to 128 Unicode characters in length and cannot be prefixed with aws:.
+You can use any of the following characters: the set of Unicode letters, digits, whitespace, _, ., /, =, +, and -.
+* **Value**: string: The value for the tag.
+You can specify a value that is 0 to 256 Unicode characters in length and cannot be prefixed with aws:.
+You can use any of the following characters: the set of Unicode letters, digits, whitespace, _, ., /, =, +, and -.

+## Tag
+### Properties
+* **Key**: string (Required): The key for this tag.
+* **Value**: string: The value for this tag.

+## Tag
+### Properties